vimeo/vimeo-networking-java/README.md

 ## License

-`VIMNetworking-Java` is available under the MIT license.
+`vimeo-networking` is available under the MIT license.
 See the LICENSE file for more info.

 ## Contributions